 Welcome to the Department of Internal Medicine Undergraduate Medical Education program.
 The Department of Internal Medicine works closely with the U-M Medical School to provide many opportunities for U-M medical students who wish to learn more about internal medicine.
 As part of their curriculum, medical students are instructed by dedicated faculty, many leaders in their field, to prepare them for a wide variety of careers in medicine.

-For our Medical Student Clerkship program we expect all members of our community to support a positive learning environment.
+We expect all members of our community to support a positive learning environment.
 Specifically, to foster an environment in which the professional growth and development of our students can best take place.

 Our faculty will strive to:

 - Support students who experience difficulties in the learning environment by being receptive to and responding appropriately to any perceived mistreatment.

 - Work diligently to ensure that each component of the educational program for students is of high quality.

 - Serve as mentors and role models for students, maintaining high professional standards in interactions with patients, colleagues, and staff.